-It is important to note that the potential impact of Bill 2768/2022 on digital advertising has the capacity to affect the economy as a whole.
-Given that digital advertising is one of the main marketing tools today, any increase in costs imposed on platforms could be
+It is important to note that the potential impact of Draft Bill 2768/2022 on digital advertising has the capacity to affect the economy as a whole.
+Given that digital advertising is one of the main marketing tools today, any increase in costs imposed on platforms could be passed on to advertisers, which, in turn, could lead to an increase in the prices of advertised goods and services (Lowry, 2019; Pellefigue, 2019).
+In a broader analysis, this could result in a general reduction in demand and a slowdown in economic growth.

-55 Turnover estimates were obtained as follows: (i) Marketplace Retail - Data from Statista indicates that E-commerce turnover in Brazil was R\$ 196 billion in 2022.
-To find out the amount spent on platforms we used the Webshoppers NielsenQ report, which points out that 78% of all volume traded in e-commerce is carried out through platforms; (ii) Hospitality - Estimates from the Federation of Trade in Goods, Services and Tourism ("Fecomércio") indicate that the turnover of the hotel sector was R\$ 171 billion in 2022.
-According to data from Statista, 84% of consumers negotiated hotel accommodation through platforms; (iii) The turnover of the short-term rental sector was estimated using data from the Oxford Economics study for Airbnb, which shows that, for every R\$ 10.00 spent on the platform, R\$ 52.00 are spent in the rest of the economy (in total, Airbnb was responsible for a turnover of R\$ 5.2 billion); (iv) Digital Advertising Platforms - Data on the amount spent on digital advertising was obtained from Statista and from a report by Insider Intelligence.
+carried out through platforms; (ii) Hospitality - Estimates from the Federation of Trade in Goods, Services and Tourism ("Fecomércio") indicate that the turnover of the hotel sector was R\$ 171 billion in 2022.
+According to data from Statista, 84% of consumers negotiated hotel accommodation through platforms; (iii) The turnover of the short-term rental sector was estimated using data from the Oxford Economics study for Airbnb, which shows that, for every R\$ 10.00 spent on the platform, R\$ 52.00 are spent in the rest of the economy (in total, Airbnb was responsible for a turnover of R\$ 5.2 billion); (iv) Digital Advertising Platforms

+- Data on the amount spent on digital advertising was obtained from Statista and from a report by Insider Intelligence.